 Equipping your students with skills that will help them obtain good jobs in future is not an easy task.
-The growing focus on teamworking, soft skills, and use of technology continue to transform job markets, and education should follow suit.
+The growing focus on teamworking, soft skills, hybrid working models, and use of technology continue to transform job markets, and education should follow suit.
 And so it does, increasingly.
-The emergence of new learning models not only allows more flexibility and gives access to global resources without a significant cost to students, but also equips learners with practical skills rather than just book smarts.
+The emergence of new learning models (including blended and hybrid learning) not only allows more flexibility and gives access to global resources without a significant cost to students, but also equips learners with practical skills rather than just book smarts.

 It is safe to assume that a good portion of your students will in the future work as members of international teams, collaborating with colleagues locally and globally.
 To best prepare for such a future, start early.
 With proper classroom setup and equipment like BenQ interactive displays, students can get exposed to modern technologies while practicing team work and collaboration, and at the same time build up remote cooperation acumen.